 Do you recognize this drill sergeant from the Full Metal Jacket Bootcamp Scene?
 (Do not click the link unless you really want to see the scene.
 It contains adult language.
 Not safe for work).

 Throughout this course, we will use various forms of media to communicate, to entertain, and to learn.
 The media we use can be that which we create from scratch, borrow from popular culture and/or from current events.

-Welcome to Digital Lit Bootcamp, my dear snowflakes!
+Welcome to Digital Lit Bootcamp!

 Yeah, we have a lot to do.
 That’s why it is called Bootcamp!
 Without these essential ingredients, we can’t get on with telling our digital stories.

 This digital literacy course will be built around the theme of…

 From the syllabus to get us started thinking around our theme …

 What are some other difficult times through which our ancestors have survived?
 What about living relatives?

 What is the most difficult challenge I have personally faced?
 How did I deal with it?